vassar-communications/useful-components/README.md

 The goal here is to collect together re-usable components, along with instructions on how to implement them in vassar-parent-theme-based projects.

+**Note:**

-**Note:** These are intended more as starters—components to be integrated into a project and edited—rather than core components that you'd leave untouched and design around.
+* These are intended more as starters—components to be integrated into a project and edited—rather than core components that you'd leave untouched and design around.
 Different projects may have different configurations, so components may require some adjustment before working properly.
+* Ideally, bring these components in at the start of a project.
+Applying a component to a pre-existing design might lead to unpredictable results, since the existing design might conflict with the component styling.